-When sodium signal intensity in an object having T_2 relaxation characteristics like that of human cellular brain tissue is to be quantified with a given precision (with respect to image noise) and a given accuracy (with respect to PSF smearing) the optimum radial k-space acquisition approach is suggested to be one in which radial projection evolution is altered to produce a sampling density designed kspace filter with a small value of p and a long readout duration.
+When sodium signal intensity in an object having $T_2$ relaxation characteristics like that of human cellular brain tissue is to be quantified with a given precision (with respect to image noise) and a given accuracy (with respect to PSF smearing) the optimum radial k-space acquisition approach is suggested to be one in which radial projection evolution is altered to produce a sampling density designed kspace filter with a small value of p and a long readout duration.
 This approach facilitates both the minimum object volumes required for analysis and a greatly enhanced containment of CSF within its bounds.
-A sufficiently high 'degree' of k-space filtering to minimize CSF related ringing artifact is suggested that small acquisition voxels be selected for radial sodium imaging such that SNR is roughly 1/8 - 1/4 the desired measurement-to-noise ratio required for analysis precision.
+A sufficiently high 'degree' of k-space filtering to minimize CSF related ringing artifact is suggested, having marginal impact on quantification capability.
+It is also suggested that small acquisition voxels be selected for radial sodium imaging such that SNR is roughly 1/8 - 1/4 the desired measurement-to-noise ratio required for analysis precision.